gocodeup/adlister.dev/README.md

 Congratulations!
 You’ve just gotten your first web development job.
 Ad Lister LLC had originally hired an Elbonian subcontractor to build their Craigslist clone but the project was never finished.
 Now they’ve hired you and another junior developer or two (your classmates) to come in and finish the project.
 You’ll need all of the topics you’ve learned so far in class including HTML, CSS, JavaScript, and PHP.
 You will be working on this project in teams of two to three.
 ##Here are the primary goals of the project:
-1. Gain experience in building a well-designed, vanilla PHP site using an Model, View, Controller (MVC) paradigm.
+1. Gain experience in building a well-designed, vanilla PHP site using a Model, View, Controller (MVC) paradigm.
 2. Learn how to use Git in a team environment.
 3. Test your resourcefulness in solving problems.